M-A-Robson/RAMP-Benchmark-Planner/README.md

-# MTC ORI Collaboration 2022
+# RAMP Benchmark Planner 2023

+A collaboration between the Manufacturing Technology Centre and Oxford Robotics Institute.
+For more information please see the project website: https://sites.google.com/oxfordrobotics.institute/ramp

-## Beam Assembly Benchmark
+## Planning Module for the RAMP Assembly Benchmark

 ### 1. Installation